-Watershed Wide Arundo Management
+Watershed Wide Arundo Management Group

-TreePeople will collaborate with multiple organizations, agencies, and coalitions along the Santa Clara River to build capacity for long-term restoration of the river, including eradication and replacement of invasive plant species.
+TreePeople will collaborate with multiple organizations, agencies, and coalitions along the Santa Clara River to build capacity for long-term river restoration, including the eradication and replacement of invasive plant species.

 7. Resources

 Following are some of the online resources used in preparing the Strategic Outreach and Engagement Plan: